 It’s not as hard as it seems when you read about it!
 It’s a little stressful at first because you have these cute little peeping pets that are now your responsibility but, if you pay attention, they’ll tell you what they need.

-Have the food, water, and bedding in the brooder and have your heat source secure and setup to where it needs to be.
+Have the food, water, and bedding in the brooder and have your heat source secure and set up to where it needs to be.
 Check on them as often as you can (and want) when you first start.
 This is how you learn, folks.
 I still check on my little ones 3-4 times a day and I’m almost 5 years into this lifestyle!
 It’ll all be worth it once your young chicks reach egg laying age and your backyard chicken replaces the egg aisle at the store!

 And remember, the internet is a wonderful resource.
 If you ever have questions, ask the internet.
 I welcome you to ask me, also, and I’ll give you my best answer possible!
 Just email me at Chelsea(at)growwhereyousow(dot)com.

 Now, go out and start raising chicks and have fun!
 It’s a wonderful experience and an amazing process to see these bitty animals morph into adult hens and roos.